 THE FOODY ONES: Let’s end on a yummy note: the Mofarguru restaurant in Budapest boasts the largest food menu with 1.810 different items on it.
 Unfortunately – or fortunately for those of you who have trouble making up your mind in restaurants – it’s too late to taste it as the venue has since then closed down. hungary guinness world records

 And finally, if you were wondering, the cover picture chosen for the article refers to the largest hand knitted blanket (1.994 m²), achieved in Ireland last year by over 1.000 knitters coming from several countries in the world, including Hungary.

-Impressed by Hungary’s Guinness World records?
+Impressed by the Guinness World records made in Hungary?
 Check out the 5 things Hungarians do better than anyone else.
 And feel free to check out the other articles of our series: